uh-zz/nilpointer/README.md

 ## Analyze

-Checks for return of nil if multiple return values and pointer type is included.
+Checks for return of nil if pointer type is included in multiple return values.

 ```go
 func do() (*int, error) {